Find out why the French Bergère chair is the perfect armchair for a living space, as well as where to find the best ones!

 - This classic French accent chair is a steal!

-- Probably my favorite one of the bunch – I love the caning and the color!
+- Probably my favorite one of the bunch – I love the caning!

 I hope this has inspired you to shop for your own French chair!
 Let me know if there are any great ones out there that I missed!